-You won’t have the opportunity to make a first impression twice.
-When meeting someone new, the way you present yourself from the very beginning can affect the interest in your personality and your relationship with others.
+You only get one chance to make a first impression.
+When you meet someone new, how you present yourself right from the start can shape their interest in you and influence your relationships with others.

 The same principle applies to other endeavors, like essays.
 If you’re working on a project, the main task is to “lay the foundation” and ensure a confident launch.
-It is our first step in guaranteeing a well-organized development.
+It is our first step toward ensuring well-organized development.

 The same principle applies to other endeavors, like essays.
 We’d like to focus on what each student faces — essay writing.
-The essay begins with an introduction that sets the stage for the topics to be covered.
+Every strong opener has three parts: hook, context, and thesis.
+The introduction that sets the stage for the topics to be covered follows this pattern.

 - Introduce the subject matter of your assignment.